himoose/user-docs/docs/integrations/wordpress.md

 ### Requirements

 1. **WordPress Installation**

-   - WordPress 5.0 or higher
+   - WordPress 6.0 or higher
    - PHP 7.4 or higher
    - Active WordPress site with admin access

 2. **Hi, Moose Account**

    - Free or paid Hi, Moose subscription
    - Domain configured in Hi, Moose settings
    - Access to Podcast Generator feature

 3. **Plugin Installation**

    - Ability to install plugins on your WordPress site
    - Plugins permission (Administrator role)

 ### Important Notes

 - The plugin currently supports the **Podcast Generator** feature only
-- Audio files are hosted by Hi, Moose (not on your WordPress server)
+- Audio files are hosted by Hi, Moose (not on your WordPress server) and use a global CDN
 - Your domain must be whitelisted in Hi, Moose to play audio
-- Each podcast generation uses Hi, Moose credits based on your plan
+- If you're on the Free or BYOK plan, each podcast generation uses podcast generation credits
+- For Paid plans, each podcast generation uses AI tokens

 ---